deepgenomics/GenomeKit/docs/quickstart.rst

 Initial Data Access
 ~~~~~~~~~~~~~~~~~~~

-Data such as assemblies, annotations, tracks, etc is stored in custom-built binary files.
+Data, such as assemblies, annotations, tracks, etc, are stored in custom-built binary files.

 The files are required most commonly when creating :py:class:`~genome_kit.Genome` objects.
 APIs for building these files are provided as part of the API.
 A selection of pre-built